 Build a CRM in Airtable with Email Integration

-Airtable makes a surprisingly good CRM for small teams.
-It's flexible, visual, and gives you linked records, automations, and views that dedicated CRM tools charge hundreds for.
-The missing piece?
-Getting client emails into your CRM records without copy-pasting.
+The missing piece is getting client emails into your Airtable records without copy-pasting.
 Here's how to set it up with Quicktion.

 Why Build a CRM in Airtable?